 Self-care is a hot topic in wellness, but as sex expert and relationship coach Lila Darville points out, the practice has benefits for your sex life, too.
-Here, the Well+Good Council member reveals her four best tips for taking care of your sex
+Here, the Well+Good Council member reveals her four best tips for taking care of yourself… and your sex life.

 Self-care can look like going to a yoga class or drawing yourself a herb-infused bath, but you may be skipping the foundational piece of self-care—because it isn’t about doing anything at all.